God Owns it All

 When you think about it, the idea that God owns everything makes perfect sense.
 After all, God created us, and the earth that we inhabit.
-We had no inherent right to exist outside of His sovereignty; why would we think that we have an inherent right to own anything beyond what God’s sovereign will allows?
+We had no right to exist outside of His sovereignty; why would we think that we have an right to own anything beyond what God’s sovereign will allows?

 The truth is that God owns everything in this world.
 We may think that our stuff belongs to us, but God says clearly in His word that it really belongs to him.
 Here are some examples: